Mobetron: The Surgical Alternative For More Patients with Pancreatic Cancer

 In most cases, it’s a matter of time.

-But Mobetron presents a compelling new strategy in the fight against pancreatic cancer.
+The Mobetron presents a compelling new strategy in the fight against pancreatic cancer.
 Used by the leading cancer physicians and radiation oncologists in the world’s most innovative and trusted hospitals, clinics and academic centers, the Mobetron is the first portable, self-shielded electron linear accelerator designed to deliver Intraoperative Radiation Therapy (IORT) to cancer patients during surgery.

 Because advanced progression in local tumors causes greater morbidity and mortality among pancreatic cancer patients, significant attention has been paid to the role of localized radiation therapy.
 The approach has resulted in improved outcomes, but even then, rates of failure can be as high as 50 to 80%.
 And the location of the pancreas and its proximity to bone marrow, spinal cord, kidneys, liver and intestines means that precision is critical.
 IORT with electrons makes surgery possible for more patients.
-Having treated more than 2,000 patients with pancreatic cancer, Mobetron is the standard in IORT.
+Having treated thousands of patients with pancreatic cancer, Mobetron is the standard in IORT.

 Pancreatic Cancer: The Hard Facts